• Welcome!

 Picture

-Dr. Jim Kieffer joined the University of New Brunswick in 1996 as an assistant professor.
+Dr. Jim Kieffer joined the University of New Brunswick in 1996 .
 Prior to his arrival at UNB, Kieffer was a research post-doctoral fellow at McMaster University (Chris Wood), where he worked on metabolic fuel use patterns in rainbow trout and tilapia.
-Kieffer obtained his undergraduate (1988 and 1989) at U of Ottawa, and Master’s (1991) and Ph.D.
-(1995) degrees at Queen’s University (Canada).
-His Ph.D. focused on the effects of body size and temperature on the physiological response to exercise in trout and bass.
+Kieffer obtained his undergraduate at U of Ottawa, and Master’s and Ph.D. degrees at Queen’s University (Canada).
+His Ph.D. focused on the effects of body size and temperature on the physiological response to exhaustive exercise in trout and bass.
 Kieffer’s work also focused on the biological effects of catch and release angling.
 This work has taken him to Atlantic Canada, and to lakes within Ontario and Quebec.
-His current research is entirely devoted to Shortnose and Atlantic sturgeons.
+His current research is largely devoted to Shortnose and Atlantic sturgeons.
 He and his students work on aspects of thermal and salinity tolerance, exercise, metabolism and stress (mainly) in sturgeon.
 Kieffer has published extensively on the effects of temperature on physiology and swimming in sturgeon.
-He and his collaborators have given over 100 presentations at conferences around the world on topics related to temperature, exercise, and metabolism in fish.
+He and his collaborators have given over 140 presentations at conferences around the world on topics related to temperature, exercise, and metabolism in fish.
 He has served as a regular peer reviewer for several journals, Fish Biology, Journal Applied Ichthyology,Comparative Biochemistry and Physiology, JEB and Canadian Journal of Zoology.

 His research is funded by NSERC, NBIF and UNB.